samuele-ruffino96/angular-material-components/README.md

 # THIS FORK IS NOT READY FOR PRODUCTION USE
 This is a WIP fork of the somewhat abandoned https://github.com/h2qutc/angular-material-components project.
-You are free to open issues and even contribute, but please refrain from using this fork in production environments.
+Please refrain from using this fork in production environments.
 Also expect frequent and unannounced breaking changes to the code-base in case you want to try your luck.

 Rest of the README is the original content from the original project.